 Nation-states may also use cyber-attacks to influence domestic and foreign politics.
 For example, a nation-state may use social media, fake news, and other tactics to spread disinformation and influence public opinion.
 This type of attack can be used to interfere with elections, sow discord within a foreign government, or even foment civil unrest.

 To protect against nation-state cyber threats, it is important for nations to have robust cyber defense systems in place.
 This includes implementing strong cybersecurity measures, such as firewalls, intrusion detection systems, and antivirus software.
 It also includes training employees on how to recognize and respond to cyber threats and conducting regular security audits to identify and address vulnerabilities.

 In addition to having robust cyber defense systems in place, nations must also work together to combat nation-state cyber threats.
 This includes sharing threat intelligence, coordinating responses to cyber-attacks, and developing international agreements to govern state behavior in cyberspace.

-In conclusion, nation-state cybersecurity threats are becoming increasingly prevalent in today's interconnected world.
+On the whole, nation-state cybersecurity threats are becoming increasingly prevalent in today's interconnected world.
 These threats include advanced persistent threats, cyber espionage, cyber-attacks on critical infrastructure, and the use of cyber-attacks to influence politics.
 To protect against these threats, nations must have robust cyber defense systems in place and work together to combat these threats.
 As the dependence on technology increases, so will the need to take cyber threats seriously and take steps to protect against them.